****New Vendor Info for 2024 to be updated in March 2024****

 Simply Growing is an educational farm growing vegetables and animals using organic and low-tillage practices and serves as an environment for outdoor farm education programs for children.
 They look to offer healthy food to the community while working with nature in a respectful, naturally, beneficial way.
 Check out their website at http://simplygrowingfarm.org

 Mark & Debbie Strickland – Honey Rock Homestead

 Mark & Debbie sell both wildflower and sourwood honey and make additional products from the harvest of their honeybees.
 They harvest their own fruit for jellies and jams.
 They also make freeze dried fruit and candy.
 We welcome Mark & Debbie to the market!
 Stop by and meet them and learn more about their homestead.
 Check out their website at https://teamhoneyrock.com.
 Picture to follow….

 Kevin Swann – Handwrought Goods, LLC

 Kevin is new to our market this year.
 He started out making high quality leather goods for himself and now it has turned into a business.
 He creates handcrafted leather goods, utilizing high end vegetable tanned leather to make a variety of products.
-Stop by and say hello to Kevin and welcome him to the market.
-Picture to follow…..
+Stop by and say hello to Kevin and his family and welcome them to the market.